 “What about you?” he said, looking up into the canopy.
 “Anything up there?”

 There was another imp sitting on a branch in the tree above him.
-The imp shook his head, though Gerylde wasn’t convinced it had bothered looking.
+The imp shook it’s head, though Gerylde wasn’t convinced it had bothered looking.
 Something was wrong.
 The imps seemed to be rather unhelpful.

 “Any of you?” he called out louder, frustrated.